What happens after treatment for eye cancer?

 For many people with eye cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer the growing or coming back.
 (When cancer comes back after treatment, it is called a recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence, has more about this.
+See Living With Uncertainty: The Fear of Cancer Recurrence for more about this.

 For other people, the eye cancer may never go away completely.
 These people might get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the cancer in check for as long as possible.
 Learning to live with cancer as a more of a chronic disease can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this.
+See When Cancer Doesn’t Go Away for more about this.